coalesceio/databricks-DLT/README.md

 or incremental data processing.
 A Delta Live Tables pipeline is automatically created for each streaming table.

-## **Pre-requisites:**
+## **Key points**

-1.Loading file from external location is supported.Loading from databricks managed volume or external volume is currently not supported
+1.Loading file from external location is supported.Loading from databricks managed volume or external volume is currently not supported.

 2.The node which loads from a file creates a streaming table.For further processing,Re-Sync the columns in the mapping grid using Re-Sync columns button.
 The streaming table can be re-created with the Columns inferred using Include Columns Inferred option.

+3.The streaming tables can be recreated and refreshed if there is a need to drop the inferred columns or add transformations to columns inferred in previous step.The structure of the streaming table is refreshed only on enabling the 'Refresh Stream' Option

-3.Materialized View is currently not supported by DLT node type.
+4.Materialized View is currently not supported by DLT node type.

 ### **DLT Node Configuration**